gelicopt/gelicopt.github.io/README.md

 They have been generated using the Hungarian algorithm over a large number of simulated studies.
 - *datasets*: datasets used for our case studies

-For further information, please visit our project page at [gelicopt.github.io](http://gelicopt.github.io)
+For further information about how to use the code, please visit our project page at [gelicopt.github.io](http://gelicopt.github.io)